laravel/docs/quickstart-intermediate.md

 #### The `tasks` Relationship

 First, let's define the `tasks` relationship on our `User` model.
 Eloquent relationships are defined as methods on models.
-Eloquent supports several different type sof relationships, so be sure to consult the [full Eloquent documentation](/docs/{{version}}/eloquent-relationships) for more information.
+Eloquent supports several different type soft relationships, so be sure to consult the [full Eloquent documentation](/docs/{{version}}/eloquent-relationships) for more information.
 In this case, we will define a `tasks` function on the `User` model which calls the `hasMany` method provided by Eloquent:

 	<?php